Skip to content

 class LoadShiftConfig(BaseModel):

-"""Configuration for cross-site load shifting."""
+"""Configuration for cross-site load shifting.

 enabled: bool = False